prod-feng/Install-TensorFlow-on-CentOS-7-from-source/README.md

 Do not forget update the "PROTOBUF_SHA256" key when change diffrent version of package.

-4. If everything goes fine when compiled, then you will be able to build a pip package of the TnesorFlow.
+4. If everything goes well when compile, then you will be able to build a pip package of the TnesorFlow.
    > ./bazel-bin/tensorflow/tools/pip_package/build_pip_package /tmp/tensorflow_pkg

 After it is done, you can then install the built TensorFlow package: